Soap Box Derby: Oil Can Trophy Race

 Added to the pre-race pageantry at the 1950 All-American was the Oil Can Trophy Race, an exhibition event that pitted three of the guest celebrities against one another in a downhill heat.
 Each got to pilot a unique and often outlandishly-designed racer made from an oil drum, (Note: At the 1958 All-American are celebrity Oil Can contestants Guy Madison, Eddie Bracken and Pat Boone piloting their oil drum racers across the finish line, with Boone taking the checkered flag.) for a novelty prize called the Oil Can Trophy.
 Jack Dempsey, Wilbur Shaw and Jimmy Stewart were contestants in the inaugural race, with Dempsey taking the prize.
 The race was popular with the crowd and kept in the program.
 When Stewart returned in 1957 for his sixth All-American appearance, he made his third try for the Oil Can Trophy, this time against George Montgomery and Roy Rogers, with Montgomery taking the prize.
 Having never won after his final attempt, Stewart joked "Always a bridesmaid."
 In 1962 it was Lorne Greene that beat fellow cast mates Michael Landon and Dan Blocker in a Bonanza-themed showdown, and in 1980 Christopher George won out over wife Linda Day George and actor Bill Daily.
 Ostensibly lighthearted in tone, the celebs usually played to the crowd for laughs.
 The spectacle continued into the 2000s.

 In the face of adversity

-A boy's climb from relative obscurity to national fame after winning the All-American usually made the front page of newspapers from coast to coast, some reaching legendary status depending on just how interesting the climb was, or how much adversity they had to overcome to get there.
+A boy's climb from obscurity to national fame after winning the All-American usually made the front page of newspapers from coast to coast, some achieving considerable attention depending on just how interesting the climb was, or how much adversity they had to overcome to get there.